CasimirKaPazi/tikap/README.md

 7. The vowels /ɨ ɐ/ get lowered to [ə ä] after /k/.
 8. The vowels /ɨ ɐ/ get rounded after /p/ (depending on speakers preference).

-## Stress

-Primary stress tends to fall on heavy syllables.
-If there is only heavy syllable it falls on this one, for any case other than this stress is grammatical.

-Example:
-/ptaap.ti/ > /'ptaap.ti/
-/ka.tik/ > /ka'tik/
-/pa.ta.ta/ > /'pa.ta.ta/ /pa'ta.ta/ /pa.ta'ta/
-/paipai/ > /'pai.pai/ /pai'pai/

 # Grammar
 ## Morphology
 ### Grouping

+"Grouping" changes the way consonants and vowel form clusters.
 Within a root word the order of consonants is fixed, as is the order of vowels.
-They however can be grouped differently in the boundaries the syllable structure allows.
-That is, consonants can form clusters and vowels can form clusters, or both can be equally spread out.
+They however can be grouped differently into different syllables.
+Therefor, for every number of consonants and vowels a root can have there are several patterns the phonology allows.

+CV VC (ti it)
+CCV CVC (tki tik)
+CVV VCV VVC (tia ita iat)
+CVCV CCVV VCCV VCVC CVVC (tika tkia itka itak tiak)
+CVCVC CCVCV CCVVC CVCCV VCCVC (tikap tkipa tkiap tikpa itkap)
+VCVCV VVCVC VVCCV VCVVC CVVCV CVCVV VCCVV
+...

 ## Word order